giulianogemmani/SEA_2024_Borgnino_Gemmani/README.md

 ### *matlab_runner.py*

-As explain in detail inside the documentation, this scripts aims to give an interaction between Python 3.11 and MATLAB/Simulink.
+As explained in detail inside the documentation, this scripts aims to give an interaction between Python 3.11 and MATLAB/Simulink.